pingcap/docs/reference/configuration/tidb-server/tidb-specific-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: 10
-- When a transaction encounters retryable errors (such as transaction conflicts, over slow transaction commit, or table schema changes), this transaction can be re-executed.
-This variable is used to set the maximum number of the retries.
+- This variable is used to set the maximum number of the retries.
+When a transaction encounters retryable errors (such as transaction conflicts, over slow transaction commit, or table schema changes), this transaction is re-executed according to this variable.
+Note that setting `tidb_retry_limit` to `0` disables automatic retry.

 ### tidb_disable_txn_auto_retry